d-stephenson/d-stephenson.github.io/_posts/2021-04-09-journal-seven-dat602.md

 The <code>DEFINER</code> attribute should match the credentials of a valid user account to prevent an error from being returned when the procedure is invoked.
 The DEFINER assigns an owner to a procedure, if it's defined with <code>SQL SECURITY</code> then it will run with the privileges of that account, regardless of which users invoke the procedure.

-Database users that have sufficient privileges, such as <code>SET_USER_ID<c/ode> or <code>SUPER</code>, can select any user as the DEFINER attribute.
+Database users that have sufficient privileges, such as <code>SET_USER_ID<c/ode> or <code>SUPER</code>, can select any user as the <code>DEFINER</code> attribute.
 If a user does not have sufficient privileges then the only account they specific as the <code>DEFINER</code> is their own.

 Before selecting a <code>DEFINER</code> in a stored procedure a check on all users and the host can be made, using the following statement:

 <code>SELECT user, host FROM mysql.user;</code>

-To create a DEFINER within a database a query can be created as a stored procedure as follows:
+To create a <code>DEFINER</code> within a database a query can be created as a stored procedure as follows:

 <code>
 delimiter //<br>